mape/connect-assetmanager-handlers/README.md

 ### fixFloatDoubleMargin
 Finds all blocks containing floats and add a display: inline; (unless there is another display set in that block) to fix double margin bugs.

+### replaceCSSImageURLs
+Finds all relative CSS image URLs, and replaces them to be absolute.
+THis ensures that there are no broken image references, even if loading images to the asset manager from different directories.

+Arguments:

+ * **Root** - The root directory of your server.
+Not the public folder, but your server.

+#### Setup
+    assetHandler.replaceCSSImageURLs(root)